Rough fish: Etymology

 The first reference to the term "rough" as applied to fish species is in the historical work A History of Fish and Fishing on the Upper Mississippi River by Carlander.
-To summarize: In the mid- to late 19th century, commercial fishermen in the Central United States, particularly in the Mississippi River, often netted and processed large quantities of river fish in their boats, and would then travel many miles up or down river to deliver these fish to markets for sale.
+In the mid- to late 19th century, commercial fishermen in the Central United States, particularly in the Mississippi River, often netted and processed large quantities of river fish in their boats, and would then travel many miles up or down river to deliver these fish to markets for sale.
 In hot summer weather, the slow, heavily loaded boats often had to be lightened quickly to ensure that the entire catch did not become spoiled before reaching the markets.
 The common practice of the time was to save the fully processed fish, since these commanded a higher price at market.
 Rough-dressed fish (or fish sold "in the rough" — which means they had the internal organs removed but were not yet filleted) were discarded by dumping the carcasses into the river to lighten the boat.
 Thus, originally a "rough fish" was a fish of any species that had been only partly processed and which could not be sold for full price.
 The term subsequently evolved into a derogatory term for any fish that was undesirable or unpopular.